 In June of 2018, I had the honor of traveling to Waimea, one of the last towns in Hawaiʻi were the paniolo way of life is still practiced.
 I drove through the beautiful country and met with some very unforgettable people living in that humble community.
 I was able to just sit and listened to them tell stories, reminisce and even sing a little.
 A truly memorable experience for me.

 Dr. Billy Bergin Bergin, long time Parker Ranch veterinarian, is a well knowledge on pretty much all things paniolo.
 He graciously agreed to let me interview him.
 The interview lasted well over two hours until he had to leave for a prior engagement.
 I could have sat and listed for hours more.

-The aloha was flowing and so was the beer!
+On my final evening in Waimea, a few families in the community put together a little gathering.
 As the evening progressed these true paniolo right here really started to open up.
 Oh, the stories they told!